-Approximately 100 Sonoran pronghorn remain in the wild in the United States.
+Approximately 160 Sonoran pronghorn remain in the wild in the United States.
 There is also a small population held in a captive breeding program on the Cabeza Prieta National Wildlife Refuge in southwest Arizona.
-There are approximately 650 pronghorn in Mexico.
+There are approximately 240 Sonoran pronghorn in Mexico.

+Within its range, pronghorn tend to prefer broad, alluvial valleys separated by granite mountains and mesas.
+Vegetation is scarce throughout most the Sonoran pronghorn's habitat due to limited rainfall.
 Historically, Sonoran pronghorn traveled across vast expanses of the Sonoran Desert in Arizona, California, and Sonora, Mexico.
-Currently it is confined to fragments of its former range, with only three small populations remaining – one in southwest Arizona, and two separate populations in Mexico.
+Currently it is confined to fragments of its former range, with only four small populations remaining – two in southwest Arizona, and two separate populations in Mexico.

 Sonoran pronghorn have evolved in unique ways to adapt to the harsh desert environment.
 For example, it can erect its stiff bristle-like body hair in patches to release body heat in extremely hot weather.
 The pronghorn’s exceptional speed and excellent vision help it to avoid predators and take advantage of scarce desert forage.